waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Status: West Zone visit did not persist East Gate opening.
 - Hypothesis: West Gate (4, 11) and East Gates are mutually exclusive toggles.
 Need to find the trigger to toggle back to East.
 - Plan: Inspect (10, 12).
 If closed, manipulate NPC 5 facing direction.
+- Observation: Gate at (10, 12) is CLOSED (WALL).
+- Action: Talking to NPC 5 at (9, 11) to turn him RIGHT.
+- Hypothesis: NPC facing direction controls gate toggles.